MaraboinaCharan/MaraboinaCharan/README.md

-- 👋 Hi, I’m @MaraboinaCharan
+- 👋 Hi, I’m @Charan
-- 👀 I’m interested in coding
+- 👀 I’m Working as an SWE Intern@Divami
-- 🌱 I’m currently learning full stack and Android
-- 💞️ I’m looking to collaborate on Android and web
+- 💞️ I’m looking to collaborate on Full stack Web and Android
 - 📫 How to reach me email id :207R1a6632@cmrtc.ac.in
 Instagram:charanyadav_6